 Pull the center yarn tightly and add a double knot to secure in place.
 If your pom pom yarn is strong enough, you can use the same one.
 In my case, the yarn broke whenever I pulled tightly to form the knot so I went with a different one.

-Onto the fun part, give that DIY pom pom a haircut so that all the cut edges are about the same length.
+Onto the fun part: give that DIY pom pom a haircut so that all the cut edges are about the same length.

 How to make a Pom Pom Garland

 To form the garland, I joined each pom pom using a fine gauge single ply white yarn we picked up for virtually next to nothing at a local thrift shop.
-To start, unravel a long long piece of yarn – you will double it up in making the garland.
+It had some gold woven in for a bit of sparkle.

 Knot the white yarn on either side of the DIY pom pom and space them out evenly.
 Continue until the pom pom garland is complete.